Take Wing with Kay

 Based on Act One, Scenes 1, 4, and 5

 In the following speech, Claudius tries to appease Hamlet by saying that we all share the "common theme" of the "death of fathers."
 Claudius maintains that excessive mourning is vulgar and unnatural because the death of the beloved is such a commonplace.
-Truth be told, Claudius attempts to manipulate Hamlet by dispersing his brooding melancholy and will to rebel. |
+Truth be told, Claudius attempts to manipulate Hamlet by dispersing his brooding melancholy and will to rebel.

-Yet, in spite of himself, Claudius betrays an ironic truth that the underlying theme of this play is the duty of a son who has to honor his slain father.
-There are three young men and a young woman in similar circumstances who have to contend with the death of their fathers: Hamlet, Fortinbras, Laertes, and Ophelia.
-These literary foils provide a contrast that helps illustrate Hamlet's struggles and frustration. |
+Yet, in spite of himself, Claudius reveals an ironic truth: the underlying theme of this play is the duty of a son to honor his slain father.
+Within the narrative, three young men and a young woman—Hamlet, Fortinbras, Laertes, and Ophelia—find themselves grappling with the deaths of their fathers.
+These characters serve as literary foils, offering contrasts that illuminate Hamlet's internal struggles and frustrations, while highlighting the varied responses to grief and familial duty.

 Political Hamlet